AnkitKshatriya/CS5010-Assignment-4/README.md

 # Abstract Data Type for Polynomial representation
 Code for demonstrating how to design a custom ADT (a singly linked list in this case) to implement operations on polynomials with one variable.
+Implemented as part of CS-5010 coursework.

 Supported polynomial operations:
 1. addTerm(coefficient, degree) - Add a term to an existing polynomial.
 A term is of the form ax^b, where a is the coefficient, and b is the degree of the term.